rohitgeddam/fosseeVideoProcessing/README.md

     2. Change DB_PASSWORD to your database password
     3. likewise change DB_HOST and DB_PORT
 * If you dont want to make the above changes you should create the database with the name `fossee-task-1` and everything will work without any changes in `settings.py` file.
+* Navigating to `fosseeVideoProcessing/videoProcessingAPI/` and run command `python manage.py migrate` in terminal.
 * Before running the project you can run the tests by  navigating to `fosseeVideoProcessing/videoProcessingAPI/` and typing `python manage.py test`
 * Before you start the server make sure the MySQL server is running at port `3306` or the port that you decided while creating the database.
 * You can now run the project by navigating to `fosseeVideoProcessing/videoProcessingAPI/` and typing `python manage.py runserver`